samyomar/lagom-basket-service/README.md

 This is an implementation for a simple HTTP service (with Java & maven) using Lagom framework https://www.lagomframework.com This service is implemented using the ES-CQRS pattern with cassendra as the backend DB.

-#### Lagom Service High Level Architecture
-Lagom Persistence makes use of Event sourcing and CQRS to help achieve the decoupled architecture, So for any write operations you need to send commands, which may result in an event then the event handler update the state, for write operations in Lagom you have to implement [Read-Side Processor](https://blog.knoldus.com/persistent-read-side-lagom/)
+Lagom makes use of Event sourcing and CQRS to help achieve the decoupled architecture, So for any write operations you need to send commands, which may result in an event then the event handler update the state, for write operations in Lagom you have to implement [Read-Side Processor](https://blog.knoldus.com/persistent-read-side-lagom/)

 ![alt text](https://divyadua25.files.wordpress.com/2018/06/cqrss.png?resize=744%2C520)